How many grants are given in a year and how big are the grants?

 - Winner phone calls and results announcement

-The BMGC shall be allowed to participate in all aspects of Pitch Night itself (with the exception of access to the other Grant Champions’ presentation slides), including:
+The CBM may participate in all aspects of Pitch Night itself (with the exception of access to the other Grant Champions’ presentation slides), including:

 - Agenda, flow and process